caffeine-overload/anti_prop/README.md

      1.6.3 Making "they are both as bad as eachother" arguments about (respected) western/HK media and Chinese state media.

- 1.7 Pulling the race card:
+     1.6.4 Claiming, without evidence, that negative reporting on China (from trusted western sources), or coverage of events in Hong Kong, is US propaganda.

+ 1.7 Pulling the race card (Note: Negative sentiment about "The Chinese" counts as racism for the purpose of this list, thus is not applicable.
+Negative sentiment about the CCP is not, and negative sentiment about "China" should judged on context):

      1.7.1 Calling pro-democracy lawmakers racist against the Chinese

-     1.7.2 Calling any criticism of the CCP racist
+     1.7.2 Calling any criticism of the CCP racist/Equating criticism of the CCP or CCP policy with racism

      1.7.3 Claiming the protestors are motivated by racism against mainland Chinese people (covered by point 1.2.5)

+     1.7.4 Claiming, without providing evidence, that anti-CCP or pro-HK movements (or comment threads on social media) are primarily motivated by, or infrested with racism.

  1.8 Claiming that the Declaration of the Hong Kong Provisional Government is equivalent to a declaration of independence